PhilomenaMusili/HTML-CSS-Projects/README.md

 # HTML/CSS Project Repository

 Welcome to my HTML/CSS project repository!
-This repository showcases my web development projects built using HTML and CSS, including a tribute page and a portfolio.
+This repository showcases my web development projects built using HTML and CSS, including a tribute page, a portfolio and others.

 ## Projects